-What if the narrative of the old testament resembles the development of a child?
+What if the old testament’s narrative resembles a child’s development?
 Family ties, rebellion and power games, growing into greater interest groups?
-And as humanity was ready for the next steps, Jesus was born–and as the time was fulfilled, God sent his son?
+And as humanity was ready for the next steps, Jesus was born–and as the time was fulfilled, God sent his son.

 At that time, Israel was a model case for a law based society, while not perfect.
 Also, the big power of the day, the Roman empire, had developed a civil code that was more refined than any other but maybe the Old Testament system in history.
 Again, it was far from perfect and mostly benefitted Roman citizens, but the direction was rather good and we still build on it today.

 What life situation today could be likened to this?
 How about elementary school?
 Lots of power games are kept at bay by a higher power, the teacher in the authority of the school system, and the rules of the system.
 Perfect by no means, yet we can historically see the benefits a public school system has brought to humanity, for example by teaching children to work together outside of blood ties only.

 But back to Jesus.
 What then was the purpose of his life and the cross?